QuickBooks Online troubleshooting

 Reason: The product on this inFlow sales order has been deleted or marked inactive in QuickBooks Online.

-Solution: Log into QuickBooks Online and make this product active/available in order to sync this sales order.
+Solution: Log in to QuickBooks Online and make this product active/available to sync this sales order.

 The “[Name]” Payment Term details in inFlow and QuickBooks don’t match